Cryogenic nano-imaging of second-order moir\'e superlattices

-In order to confirm the presence of a SOSL and further characterize its properties, we explore its low-temperature electronic transport properties shown in Fig.~\ref{fig:transport}a (see Methods for details).
-A set of transport curves $R_{xx}$ vs. band filling $\nu$ taken at temperatures between 5~K and 80~K clearly indicates the presence of flat bands in our twisted bilayer graphene device.
-We identify characteristic local resistance maxima at integer fillings close to $\nu=+1$, +2, and +3 (marked by black lines), confirming the magic-angle nature of our device.
-In addition, we observe two pronounced band insulator resistance peaks characteristic for fully-filled or -emptied electronic flat bands at $\nu = \pm 4$.
+In order to confirm the presence of a SOSL and further characterize it, we explore its low-temperature electronic transport properties (see Methods for details). \NT{We utilize these measurements to probe the details of the underlying electronic band structure of MATBG aligned to hBN.
+In particular, the flat-band physics clearly reveals itself within the filling factors $\nu = \pm 4$, corresponding to the fully-emptied or -filled MATBG superlattice unit cell.} In Fig.~\ref{fig:transport}a, a set of transport curves $R_{xx}$ vs $\nu$ taken at temperatures between 5~K and 80~K indicates the presence of flat bands in our twisted bilayer graphene device.
+We identify characteristic local resistance maxima at integer fillings close to $\nu$=+1, +2, and +3 (marked by black lines), confirming the magic-angle nature of our device.
+Our transport measurements show two pronounced band insulator resistance peaks characteristic for fully-filled or -emptied electronic flat bands at $\nu = \pm 4$.
 Interestingly, instead of observing a single resistance peak, we observe split resistance maxima at $\nu = +4$ and a shoulder at $\nu = -4$ that appear nearly symmetric around the charge-neutrality point (CNP).
-Here we argue that this electronic transport signature originates from a close alignment between hBN and MATBG, which we further confirm by inspecting the AFM topography (Supplementary Note I) and extracting a large thermally-activated gap at CNP of $\Delta = 3.6$~meV Supplementary Note IV).
-The latter is a signature signalling the Dirac cones gap opening due to the graphene/hBN alignment\cite{Zhang2019}.
-Overall, we find that the lower density peak originates from a single-particle gap in MATBG (marked by the black arrow) and the higher density peak is a result of alignment between MATBG and hBN plane (marked by the red arrow) \cite{Dean2013, Yankowitz2012}.
+Here, we argue that this electronic transport signature originates from close alignment between hBN and MATBG. \NT{Our presumption is mainly supported by the presence of a large thermally-activated gap at CNP of $\Delta_{\mathrm{CNP}} = 3.6$~meV (see inset Fig.~\ref{fig:transport}a).
+This gap signals an opening of the Dirac cones due to the graphene/hBN alignment\cite{Zhang2019}, and the extracted gap size is similar to the values found in other hBN-aligned MATBG devices studied elsewhere\cite{Serlin2020, Sharpe2019}.
+The hBN/graphene alignment is further validated by inspecting the AFM topography (Supplementary Note~I).
+With this in mind, we conclude that the lower density peak in Fig.~\ref{fig:transport}a originates from a single-particle gap in the MATBG spectrum (marked by the black arrow), while the higher density peak is a result of the alignment between the MATBG and hBN planes (marked by the red arrow) \cite{Dean2013, Yankowitz2012}.}